Transfer Credit Policies

 • In alignment with American Council on Education (ACE) transfer credit guidelines, Claremont Lincoln University supports the application of transfer and military credit for military and veteran students.

 • Applicants must disclose all potential transfer credit at the time of admission.
-After a student has matriculated, they must complete remaining required degree courses with Claremont Lincoln University. • Students must complete all residency requirements.
+After a student has matriculated, they must complete all remaining required degree courses with Claremont Lincoln University.

 • Additional exceptions of transfer credit may be considered with the approval of the Chief Academic Officer (CAO).